Board International: Technology

 As of version 7, the toolkit featured a service-oriented architecture that relied heavily on Microsoft technology, especially the .NET Framework with its Windows Communication Foundation.
 This allowed for a tight integration with other Microsoft products, such as Microsoft Office, but required Windows in order to run the full client, a limitation which has been identified by Gartner as a possible factor for preventing a deeper market penetration.

 In 2012, the company introduced an update of its proprietary multidimensional database.
 This new technology was labelled as HBMP (Hybrid Bitwise Memory Pattern).
 It introduced a new compression method and combines disk-based and in-memory database approaches.
 It supports both relational and multidimensional data models.

-As of version 11, the firm was a Niche Player in the 2018 Gartner Magic Quadrant.
-It is rated as one of only two vendors "offering a modern analytics and BI platform with integrated financial planning and reporting functionality", which works on premises as well as in the cloud.
-Its direct competitor is SAP with Analytics for Cloud.

-Recognition

-In recent years, Board has been frequently included in major publications on the BI and CPM markets.
-The introduction of the .NET-based Board 7 earned the company a Microsoft.
-NET Swiss Innovation Award in 2010.